neputevshina/wolf-spectrum/README.md

 - A some simple piano roll maybe?
 Could help with pitching based on source.
 - Imaging controls: level and contrast.
 - Delay compensation.
+- Have an option for using center of the “fat” peak to determine frequency.

 # Wolf Spectrum
 [![Build Status](https://img.shields.io/github/workflow/status/wolf-plugins/wolf-spectrum/Wolf%20Spectrum%20CI.svg?logo=github)](https://github.com/wolf-plugins/wolf-spectrum/actions?query=workflow%3A%22Wolf+Spectrum+CI%22)